-Answer: Yes, to be considered for post-season assignment attendance is required every-other-year.
+Answer: Yes, to be considered for post-season assignment attendance is required each year, and to be eligible for "varsity" level assignments every-other-year.

 9. What is the criteria for post-season eligibility?

 Answer: Minimum number of games worked (by sport), minimum score of (85) on the annual rules exam, completion of the annual rules clinic, minimum evaluation rating per sport, and current year registration.